 V Key – Switch between third-person and first-person views.

 Hold Alt Key + move mouse – You can move around your astronaut in third-person view.
 (This can not be used in first-person view.)

 Build a Space Station

-Once you have learnt how to control your character properly and explored your surroundings you will quickly realise that your space station is a very important area in the game.
+Once you have learned how to control your character properly and explored your surroundings you will quickly realize that your space station is a very important area in the game.

 Most of the scenarios listed in the (Edit World Settings) will spawn a default starter space station in which you can store a few ships and build new ones.

 Beware, you will probably quickly outgrow the first space station.

 To build a new space station you will first need to open your inventory by pressing the “G Key”.
 In the bottom right-hand corner of this menu, you will see the option “New Station” alongside the other building options which included New Small ship and New large ship.